 1. Hormone Test

 The treatment of ovarian cyst depends upon the type and ovarian cyst size.
 Functional cysts usually do not need treatment.
 This is because it disappears within a certain period.
-However, if the cyst is recurring or significant in size, your doctor might suggest some treatments.
+However, if the cyst is recurring or significant in size, your doctor might suggest some treatment as per the ovarian cyst size for surgery.
 Non-functional syst always needs treatment.

-Medications: Your doctor might recommend some medication to treat ovarian cysts.
+Your doctor might recommend some medication to treat the disease after diagnosis the ovarian cyst size for surgery.
 In most cases, the doctor might recommend hormonal contraceptives, such as birth control pills, to keep it from recurring.

 Laparoscopic Surgery: In laparoscopic surgery a small (5 mm) cut is made on the abdominal wall and surgery is done with fine instruments.